Location

 The hospital facility provides smoking cessation resources for women and birthing people.

-Treatment options include nicotine replacement therapy (NRT) patch and lozenge, referral to Ohio Quitline, Baby and Me Tobacco Free, and Tobacco Treatment Specialists.
+Smoking cessation resources for women and birthing people at this hospital facility include nicotine replacement therapy (NRT) gum, NRT lozenge, NRT patches, NRT oral pill, referral to Ohio Quitline, referral to Baby and Me Tobacco Free, tobacco cessation booklet, and referral to Certified Tobacco Treatment Specialist (TTS).

 Perinatal depression, which includes major and minor depressive episodes that occur during pregnancy or in the first 12 months after delivery, is one of the most common medical complications during pregnancy and the postpartum period, affecting one in seven women.
 The American College of Obstetricians and Gynecologists recommends that obstetrician–gynecologists and other obstetric care providers screen patients at least once during the perinatal period for depression and anxiety symptoms using a standardized, validated tool.